jhruppert/precip_class_column/README.md

 # precip_class_column

 This repository features a novel column-based convection/stratiform classification algorithm based on hydrometeor information designed for applications to numerical model output and model runtime.
-It takes a column-independent approach that separates convection and stratiform on the basis of the ratio of ice to liquid hydrometeors, inspired by Sui et al. (2007, JGR).
+It uses column hydrometeor information to separate convection and stratiform (and more sub-class) columns based on the ratio of integrated ice to liquid, inspired by Sui et al. (2007, JGR).
 Additional criteria imposed on specific hydrometeor species are used to further separate into a total of 5 categories: shallow, congestus, and deep convection; and stratiform and anvil.

 The repository contains: